wpaccessibility/wp-a11y-docs/CONTRIBUTING.md

 You don’t need to know Git, GitHub, or coding to contribute to this project.
 There are several easy ways to help:

-- **Open a New Trac Ticket**
-  Open a new Trac Ticket via the [Accessibility Team Trac](https://core.trac.wordpress.org/newticket).
-Simply fill in a Title in the Simple Summary of the Issue and then good description so that someone can easily understand the issue, Choose and issue type and submit.
 - **Open a GitHub Issue**
   Share your content idea, report an error, or suggest improvements by [creating an issue](https://github.com/wpaccessibility/wp-a11y-docs/issues).
 Just write in plain text — a maintainer will help format it.
 - **Comment with Draft Content**